jvoisin/mat2/CONTRIBUTING.md

 If you're fixing a bug or adding a new feature, please add tests accordingly, this will greatly improve the odds of your merge-request getting merged.

+If you're adding a new fileformat, please add tests for:

+1. Getting metadata
+2. Cleaning metadata
+3. Raising `ValueError` upon a corrupted file

 # Doing a release

 1. Update the [changelog](https://0xacab.org/jvoisin/mat2/blob/master/CHANGELOG.md)